 Marion International Fellowship for the Visual and Performing Arts

 The Marion Fellowship was created to connect several organizations which have been generously supported by Cathy and Jesse Marion.
 It is designed to support an artistic journey through which a creative project is developed.
 Selected fellows will demonstrate outstanding achievement and high professional potential in the arts.
-The Fellowship award is up to $18,000, which may be used for materials, travel, lodging, per diem expenses, and technical or collaborative assistance, as well as a personal stipend up to $5,000.
+The Fellowship award is up to $18,000, which may be used for materials, travel, lodging, per diem expenses, and technical or collaborative assistance, and including a personal stipend up to $5,000.

 The journey begins in summer 2020 at the Chautauqua Institution in Chautauqua, New York, includes a residency at the Ucross Foundation in Wyoming, and concludes in Fall 2021 with a presentation about the work or demonstration of the work-in-progress at the State University of New York at Fredonia.
-The creative journey must include at least one additional Circle member organization: the Alley Theater of Houston, or the Alberta College of Art and Design.
+The creative journey must include at least one additional Circle member organization: the Alley Theater of Houston, or the Alberta University of the Arts.

 Who May Apply